RNA-seq Bioinformatics

 More exploration

 At this point, it will be helpful to move out of R and further explore our results locally.
-For the remainder of the exercise we are going to focus on the results from GO.
 We will use an online tool to visualize how the GO terms we uncovered are related to each other.

 Visualize